sonic-net/SONiC/doc/Dhcp_Mitigation/DHCP Mitigation.md

 ### Use Cases for DHCP DOS

-A flood of DHCP discover packets affects the DHCP relay agent.
+A flood of DHCP DISCOVER packets affects the DHCP relay agent.
 DHCP relay agent forwards DHCP messages between clients and servers across different VLANs.
-With  large number of DHCP discover packets the relay agent becomes overwhelmed, leading to various issues:
+With  large number of DHCP DISCOVER packets the relay agent becomes overwhelmed, leading to various issues:

 #### Resource Exhaustion
 The DHCP relay agent has finite resources such as CPU, memory, and network bandwidth.
 A flood of DHCP discover packets consumes these resources, causing the relay agent to become overloaded and unable to process legitimate DHCP requests effectively.